Customization Guide

 Create a new HTML file in the root folder with your desired page name.
 The filename will serve as the route name.

-Example: Creating finance.html
+Example: Creating new-page.html

 <!DOCTYPE html>